National Board for Respiratory Care

 The National Board for Respiratory Care (NBRC Inc. is a non-profit organization formed in 1960 with the purpose of awarding and maintaining credentialing for Respiratory Therapists in the United States.
 The NBRC is the only organization in the United States which develops certification examinations for Registered Respiratory Therapists (RRTs) and Certified Respiratory Therapists (CRTs).
 The NBRC also offers additional specialization credentialing for respiratory practitioners that hold its certifications.
 The CRT and RRT designations are the standard credential in respiratory care for licensure requirements in the portions of the United States that have enacted a Respiratory Care Act.
 States that license respiratory therapists sometimes require the practitioner to maintain their NBRC credentialing to maintain their license to practice.
 The NBRC is headquartered in Overland Park, Kansas.
 It has been in the Kansas City metropolitan area since 1974.
 The NBRC is located at 10801 Mastin St, Suite 300, Overland Park, KS 66210.

 Certification levels

 Entry level certification

 Certification is the entry level and is separated as such by the NBRC.
 Certified Respiratory Therapists and Certified Pulmonary Function Technologists may require oversight and supervision by their advanced-practice counterparts.

-Advanced practice certification

-The term the NBRC uses to designate an advanced practitioner is "registered" and the addition to an advanced practitioner registry which is not permanent but has a re-certification fee associated with it.
-Registered Respiratory Therapist and Registered Pulmonary Function Technologist are currently the advanced credentialings maintained by the NBRC.